 2. IMPROVE URBAN AND RURAL LIVEABILITY POLICY Create a liveable environment for the community where basic needs are met, the cost of living is bearable, amenities and employment is accessible and urban space is aesthetically pleasing and healthy.
-IMPLEMENTATION OUTCOMES/ DESIRED STRATEGIES STATE Public facilities are adequately provided for in the right localities with the necessary amenities.
+OUTCOMES/ DESIRED STATE Public facilities are adequately provided for in the right localities with the necessary amenities.
 All social facilities contribute to human development, meeting basic needs and act as social development safety 'nets' to protect human rights and human dignity.
 Urban design provides quality of place and the maximum utilisation of spaces for their most appropriate uses.
 The urban environment is aesthetically pleasing and unique Green infrastructure provides ecosystem services to the benefit of the human and natural environment.
 All residents have adequate housing with different options of tenure.
-Social infrastructure development Sustainable human settlements Improve urban design and green infrastructure in order to promote universal access and create a unique identity.
+IMPLEMENTATION STRATEGIES Social infrastructure development Sustainable human settlements Improve urban design and green infrastructure in order to promote universal access and create a unique identity.
 Develop an Urban Design Framework.
-Rural development POLICY II ALIGNMENT S fear of crime and also promote safety.
-From the national and provincial primary policy synthesis: Grouping 3, 4 and 5 3.
-FACILITATE SUSTAINABLE ECONOMIC GROWTH AND DIVERSIFICATION
+Rural development Promote or enforce principles of design and land use patterns that reduce crime, the fear of crime and also promote safety.
+POLICY ALIGNMENT From the national and provincial primary policy synthesis: Grouping 3, 4 and 5

+3. FACILITATE SUSTAINABLE ECONOMIC GROWTH AND DIVERSIFICATION